How to switch broadband providers

-You can still switch, but you may lose access to some services, or the price could go up.
+It is certainly possible to switch providers even when the current package includes extras such as TV and mobile but you may lose access to some services, or the price could go up.

 For mobile you can continue to use the SIM as normal, but you will lose any discounts which were applied for being a broadband customer.